 Marine engine driver grade 3 near coastal

-- Chief engineer on vessels with inboard engines with propulsion power up to 500 kilowatts within the exclusive economic zone (EEZ)
+- as chief engineer on a vessel with an inboard engine with propulsion power up to 500 kilowatts within the exclusive economic zone (EEZ)

-- Second engineer on vessels with inboard engines with propulsion power up to 750 kilowatts within the EEZ
+- as second engineer on a vessel with an inboard engine with propulsion power up to 750 kilowatts within the EEZ

-- An assistant under the direct supervision of the chief engineer
+- as an assistant under the general supervision of the chief engineer within the EEZ

 For more information, select what you need to apply for below.